TEALSK12/introduction-to-computer-science/lesson_11.md

 #### 4. Turn-in procedures

-* Demonstrate the turn-in procedure you will use for student work throughout the semester, and have students follow along to turn in their work from the lab.
-* Ensure that each student is able to turn in their work before the class period ends.
+* Remind students of the turn in procedures introduced in Unit 0

 ### Day 2